sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

     }
   }

-A method allows us to write blocks of code that perform a task, which can be generalised by having formal parameter variables.
-We define a method to give the block of code a reusable name.
+A method performs a task that can be generalised by having formal parameter variables.
-The parameters allow the code to adapt to a variety of different situations, depending on the values passed into the method.
+The method can adapt to a variety of  situations depending on the values passed into the method.

-The code below calculates and prints the weekly pay for two employees.
-Notice that some lines of code are similar but differ by value, while other lines of code are identical.

  .. code-block:: java